telefonicaid/iotagent-json/docs/installationguide.md

 -   **clean**: this flag is by default true, set to false to receive QoS 1 and 2 messages while offline.
 -   **clientId**: string ID which identifies client in mqtt broker.
 By default is using a string composed by a fixed prefix `iotajson_` and a random suffix, i.e. `iotajson_43bf8a3a`.
+-   **subscribeBatchSize**: Maximum number of topics per SUBSCRIBE packet (default is null; no batching—all topics sent at once).
+Useful for AWS IoT Core, which enforces a limit of 8 topics per SUBSCRIBE packet.
+When set to a number, the IOTA automatically splits subscriptions into multiple packets of this size.

 TLS options (i.e. **ca**, **cert**, **key**, **rejectUnauthorized**) are directly linked with the ones supported by the [tls module of Node.js](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options).